tidyjava/tidyjava-contents/pair-programming-essentials.md

 and the same feeling of a collective when sitting alone with your headphones on.
 Effective cooperation is more than daily stand-ups and bi-weekly ceremonies.
 It's daily discussions, whiteboard sessions and writing code together.

 For sure, there's more benefits than that.
-I chose the most important and appealing to me.
+I chose the benefits that are most important and appealing to me.

 # How To Begin?
 Now, armed with a fantastic vision of all the benefits associated with Pair Programming, you're ready to start doing it yourself.
 Here are a few practical tips:
-* Just do it - too many people give up, before they even try, justifying that they are better working alone, that management won't agree, that their project is special, bla, bla, bla.
+* **Just do it** - too many people give up, before they even try, justifying that they are better working alone, that management won't agree, that their project is special, bla, bla, bla.
 It's not.
-* Take breaks - it's way too easy to get gripped and end up exhausted after a few hours with suboptimal effects.
+* **Take breaks** - it's way too easy to get gripped and end up exhausted after a few hours with suboptimal effects.
 Same as with working alone, you need to take breaks.
-Using Pomodoro technique is one of the ways to ensure regular breaks.
+Using Pomodoro technique is one of the ways to ensure regular and timely breaks.
-* Switch roles - the fact that you're using your or someone's computer doesn't mean that only you/that person is allowed to touch the keyboard.
+* **Switch roles** - the fact that you're using your or someone's computer doesn't mean that only you/that person is allowed to touch the keyboard.
 On the contrary, for best results, you should switch regularly.
-* Change partners - working all the time with the same person will limit the benefits of collective ownership, reviewed code and improved team spirit.
+* **Change partners** - working all the time with the same person would limit the benefits of collective ownership, reviewed code and improved team spirit.
-* Set aside some time alone - despite the various benefits of various together, it's still important to have some time for yourself, put your headphones on and bash some code alone.
+* **Set aside some time alone** - despite the various benefits of working together, it's still important to have some time for yourself, put your headphones on and bash some code alone.

 # Summary